veegee/guv/docs/source/howitworks.rst

 --------------------------------------------

 guv is an elegant solution to all of the problems mentioned above.
-It allows you to write highly efficient code that *looks* like it's running it's own thread, and *looks* like it's blocking (no need to check for ``EWOULDBLOCK``).
+It allows you to write highly efficient code that *looks* like it's running in its own thread, and *looks* like it's blocking.
+It does this by making use of greenlets_ instead of operating system threads, and globally monkey-patching system modules to cooperatively yield while waiting for I/O or other events. greenlets are extremely light-weight, and all run in a single operating system thread;

-It does this by making use of greenlets_ instead of operating system threads, and globally monkey-patching system modules to cooperateively yield while waiting for I/O or other events. greenlets are extremely light-weight, and run in a single operating system thread; switching between greenlets incurs very low overhead.
+switching between greenlets incurs very low overhead.
+Furthermore, only the greenlets that need switching to will be switched to when I/O or another event is ready; guv does not unnecessarily waste resources switching to greenlets that don't need attention.

 For example, the ``socket`` module is one of the core modules which is monkey-patched by guv.
-When using the patched socket module, it is not required to call ``setblocking(False)``, because calls to ``socket.read()`` will cooperatively yield to another greenlet instead of blocking the entire thread.
+When using the patched socket module, calls to ``socket.read()`` on a "blocking" socket will register interest in the file descriptor, then cooperatively yield to another greenlet instead of blocking the entire thread.

 In addition, all monkey-patched modules are 100% API-compatible with the original system modules, so this allows existing networking code to run without